[This post was originally published on 20th Oct 2021. It has been updated on 28th April 2023.]

 This is a mantra that turns the wheels of marketing all around the globe.
-It takes an average person 0.05 seconds to make an impression and the product being marketed, needs to make well of this time period.
-Email marketers tend to experiment with the subject line and pre-header text to boost open rates but once the subscriber opens the email, what they do next relies heavily on the design.
+It takes an average person 0.05 seconds to make an impression.
+Needless to say, the product being marketed needs to make good use of this time period.
+Email marketers tend to experiment with the subject line and preheader text to boost open rates but once the subscriber opens the email, what they do next relies heavily on the design.

 In the above email, even before you read the words in the email, your attention immediately falls on the bright scenery and the blue color standing out against the sea of lavender and mild yellow.
-Next, you notice the subtle animation of the flowers gently moving on either side of the image, and as you move ahead, while you skim across the text, your eye scan path is diverted towards the bright colored CTA buttons.
+Next, you notice the subtle animation of the flowers gently moving on either side of the image, and as you move ahead, while you skim across the text, your eye scan path is diverted towards the bright-colored CTA buttons.
 This is how important design is to email marketing and more importantly, to highlight the pivotal role that colors play in designing a high engagement email.
 In this article, we’ll take a look at the various ways in which using colors in email can help you spruce up your email engagement strategy.

-Adding colors to your emails doesn’t mean slapping any random colors from the visible part of the color spectrum and making it work.
-Designers make use of different color schemes for choosing the appropriate colors for an email.
+Adding colors to yourengagement emails doesn’t mean slapping any random colors from the visible part of the color spectrum and making it work.
+Designers make use of different color schemes to make their mobile-responsive email templates stand out.
 Choosing a color scheme starts with choosing a base color (generally brand color) and the secondary (and tertiary) color is chosen based on the base color.
 Additionally, you also have to focus on choosing email background colors that contrast appropriately with the foreground elements.
 The best engagement email examples out there are those who manage to strike perfect harmony with their usage of colors.

 Achromatic Color Scheme: Derived from the Greek word ‘chroma’, achromatic roughly translates into ‘devoid of color’ i.e. Black and White color scheme.
-In this kind of color scheme, white text is used over a black background to create an artistic effect as well as clean and professional look.
+In this kind of color scheme, white text is used over a black background to create an artistic effect as well as a clean and professional look.
 Here’s an example of a Black Friday email from Eton to help you understand this concept better.

-Analogous Color Scheme: In this color scheme, the secondary color is any color that is placed directly next to base color in the color wheel.
-Owing to the colors being next to each other, the resultant design shall have a non-contrasting, softer feel.
+Analogous Color Scheme: In this color scheme, the secondary color is any color that is placed directly next to the base color in the color wheel.
+Owing to the colors being next to each other, the resultant design ends up having a non-contrasting, softer feel.
 Many brands make use of this scheme in their re-engagement emails to captivate their audience’s attention.

 In this email by Code School, the use of green in the CTA button does not make it stand out much but the color still manages to catch the subscribers’ attention.

-Complementary and Triadic Color Schemes: Using two different colors from opposing sides of a color wheel generates a contrasting effect and such a color scheme is called Complementary color scheme.
+Complementary and Triadic Color Schemes: Using two different colors from opposing sides of a color wheel generates a contrasting effect and such a color scheme is called a complementary color scheme.
 When you use three colors that are equidistant from each other in the color wheel, it is called a Triadic Color scheme.
 The best re-engagement emails out there can be observed making frequent use of this color scheme.

 Red and blue colors have been used in the background as well as in the email elements.
 Although there is a sharp contrast, each section is evident.